-Talbot County: Contact Rachel Strang 410-822-0330 or rstrang@talbotschools.org classroom instructional activities and community-based opportunities, students are provided with the necessary tools for making good financial decisions.
+Talbot County: Contact Rachel Strang 410-822-0330 or rstrang@talbotschools.org

+2-5 At the elementary level, students are exposed to all financial concepts outlined in the MSDE Financial Literacy document and the Talbot County Social Studies curriculum document.
+Through the use of classroom instructional activities and community-based opportunities, students are provided with the necessary tools for making good financial decisions.
 The partnership with Junior Achievement (JA) also allows students in grades 3 and 4 to participate in a variety of hands-on experiences.
 JA provides programs and volunteers to each of our schools, as students explore the world of finance and how it pertains to their family, their school, and their community.
 Through the use of trade books provided by the MCEE, students are able to see the connection between social studies, economics and literature.
+Additionally, the revised curriculum for Social Studies has many embedded economics and financial literacy components.